 We Currently have dogs available in our Lincolnshire Branch and also in our South Hants Branch.
 Please contact Joan Falvey on 01507 235310 for details of the Lincs Dogs and how to apply.
-Please contact Anne Carter on 01256 884027 for dogs becoming available in South Hants Branch.
-Because it is an ever changing picture we are not able to show details of the dogs at present but hope to rectify this soon.
+Please contact Anne Carter on 01256 884027 or John/Helen West on 01428 644218 for dogs becoming available in South Hants Branch.
+Because it is an ever changing picture we are not able to show details of specific dogs.

 Why do you think we need your money? ...it’s to give these dogs a pain-free life… When some dogs come into the care of the Trust they need medical treatment that we pay for.
 We would never turn these dogs away — plus: we want the families who adopt them to be able to give them the quality of life they deserve.
 BUT it is getting harder and harder to maintain our commitment because the veterinary care is so costly.
 For example — since December 2016, we have met fees of £11,500; and we expect this to top £15,000 by mid March.
 So, you can see why the Trust needs your support.
 Now.
 Donations — however small — will be hugely appreciated.
-You can contribute either via this website — or by contacting Jill Brooks on 0208 441 0766.
+You can contribute by donating via this website by pressing the DONATE button.
+Thank you.
 Here are just four of the lovely Labradors that need our – and your - support right now…

 Ben is 10 a year old who came into the Trust in 2016.
 His family had split up and he had no one to care for him.
 He went into one of our foster homes, and now has a wonderful new life.
 Bu he has elbow and hip problems, and needs daily medication to stay comfortable.
 He also has weekly hydrotherapy and massage to help his sore joints.
 When Ben first went into foster he didn’t want to walk but now there is no holding him back.
 With his pain under control he is loving a full life once again.